Mental Health Equity is Our North Star

 Our Mission

-We make mental health support accessible for young people worldwide.
+We make affirming mental health support accessible for young people worldwide.

 Our Vision